Wealth Transfer Strategy 10

 Joint subscriber option

-An individual and their spouse² may be joint subscribers of a Manulife Segregated Fund RESP.³ Where there are joint subscribers, in the event that one of the subscribers passes away, the surviving spouse will become the sole subscriber and the Manulife Segregated Fund RESP will continue.4 In the event that the sole surviving subscriber passes away, the Manulife Segregated Fund RESP will become a part of the deceased’s estate unless a successor subscriber is named.5
+An individual and a current or former spouse² may be joint subscribers of an RESP. ³ Where there are joint subscribers, in the event that one of the subscribers passes away, the surviving current or former spouse will become the sole subscriber and the RESP will continue.4 In the event that the sole surviving subscriber passes away, the RESP will become a part of the deceased’s estate unless a successor subscriber is named.5

 Designation of a successor subscriber with a Manulife Segregated Fund RESP

-Subject to any policy restrictions, you may appoint a successor subscriber as a part of a Manulife Segregated Fund RESP6 by completing the RESP Successor Subscriber Contract Amendment form.7 This option applies to both individual and family RESP plans.
-By naming a successor subscriber, on the death of the last surviving of the subscribers, the contract will continue and the appointed successor subscriber will become the subscriber and annuitant.
-A death benefit won’t be paid until the death of the subscribers and the successor subscriber.8
+Subject to any policy restrictions, you may appoint a successor subscriber as part of a Manulife Segregated Fund RESP.6 While a joint subscriber must be the subscriber’s current or former spouse, a successor subscriber can be anyone.
+This option applies to both individual and family RESP plans.
+By naming a successor subscriber, on the death of the last surviving subscriber, the contract will continue, and the appointed successor subscriber will become the subscriber and annuitant.
+A death benefit won’t be paid until the death of the subscribers and the successor subscriber.7

 Advantages of naming a successor subscriber with a Manulife Segregated Fund RESP

-There are some distinct advantages of naming a successor subscriber with a Manulife Segregated Fund RESP using the RESP Successor Subscriber Contract Amendment form:
+There are distinct advantages to naming a successor subscriber with a Manulife Segregated Fund RESP using the RESP Successor Subscriber Contract Amendment form (advisor login required):

-- Bypass the estate – By appointing a successor subscriber as a part of a Manulife Segregated Fund RESP, an individual will automatically become the new subscriber under the plan should the original subscribers pass away.
-The value of the RESP contract won’t form part of the deceased’s estate and will pass quickly and privately9 to the successor subscriber without legal, estate administration, or probate fees.
+- bypass the estate – By appointing a successor subscriber as a part of a Manulife Segregated Fund RESP, an individual will automatically become the new subscriber under the plan should the original subscribers pass away.
+The value of the RESP contract won’t form part of the deceased’s estate and will pass quickly and privately8 to the successor subscriber without legal, estate administration, or probate fees.

 Designating a successor subscriber on your Manulife Segregated Fund RESP is best suited for those: